ibexa/documentation-developer/docs/content_management/content_model.md

 Each content item can have multiple versions.
 Each version has one of the following statuses: *draft*, *archived* or *published*.

 A new version is created every time a content item is edited.
-The previous published version is not modified.
+The previous published version isn't modified.

 Only one version can be published at the same time.
 When you publish a new version, the previous published version changes its status to Archived.